What Do Spiders Mean in Dreams?

 - Careless disregard for the concerns of others

-- Using others, sucking them dry, then discarding them once no longer useful
+- Using others, sucking them dry, then discarding them once they're no longer useful.

 If you are dreaming of spiders, it might be wise to check the Shadow for evidence of spider-like activity occurring there.
 Make a list of everything spiders symbolize, then carefully and honestly examine yourself to see if those traits are a part of you.

 This may be a painful process, but if you find spiders and what they symbolize revolting, realizing that they are living inside your own psyche should be enough motivation to face their existence and clear out their psychic cobwebs.
-Denial does not negate existence—it simply blinds you to its activity as it grows more powerful in the dark.
+Denial does not negate existence—it simply blinds you to a reality, one which grows more powerful in the dark.

 How Spiders Can Represent Visions

 Although most spiders have four pairs of eyes, we tend to think of them as visually impaired to some extent.
 Since orb spinners are primarily alerted to the presence of prey via the vibrations the prey creates in the web as it struggles, many people assume a spider's ability to see is not particularly powerful.

 This is incorrect.
 The vision of prey-hunting spiders, net-casting spiders, and other varieties is only a bit less accurate than a human's.
 Spiders may process light into images that are quite different from those produced by the human eye.
 A four-layered retina processes the light collected via a spider's four pairs of swiveling, scanning eyes.
 Images produced from this process are probably completely foreign when viewed through a human lens.
 This difference is sight can make spiders a perfect symbol for the visionary.